-There are lots of great hotels to choose from here, but a personal favorite is the Ritz Carlton Mandapa Reserve.
+There are lots of great hotels to choose from here, but a personal favourite is the Ritz Carlton Mandapa Reserve.
 The villas are absolutely stunning and the service is impeccable.
-You can plant rice in the resort’s own paddy fields, learn to cook some local specialties and even raft directly to the hotel after an exhilarating ride down the Ayung River.
+You can plant rice in the resort’s own paddy fields, learn to cook some local specialities and even raft directly to the hotel after an exhilarating ride down the Ayung River.

 The breath-taking ancient religious monuments of Borobudur and Prambanan in Java are another must see.
 You can’t beat a few nights at Amanjiwo, which overlooks the impressive Borobudur Temple.
 In addition to the temples, there are interesting markets, fantastic trekking and huge volcanic peaks so it works well for culture and history.

 For snorkelling & diving…

 Some of the world’s best diving is in Indonesia and there are some fabulous ways to experience the impressive dive sites, whilst staying in luxury.

 Amanwana is a unique and extraordinary resort with luxury tents set up on the nature reserve island of Moyo.
 There is truly nowhere else like it, the remote and wild feel of this 12000 hectare conservation area make it more akin to Africa than Asia, and the diving and snorkeling are some of the best in the world.